Virlight/IliaD-Ilias7/README.md

 # ILIAD

 A simple and easy ilias downloader written with python.
 It helps you to download files on ilias to your computer.
+The original Repository can be found at [iliaD](https://github.com/cold-soda-jay/iliaD)

 ![Title](https://github.com/cold-soda-jay/iliaD/blob/master/pic/title.png?raw=true)